Dominic Boesel

-Dominic Boesel (Dominic Bösel, born 24 October 1989) is a German professional boxer who has held the IBO light-heavyweight title since October 2021.
-He previously held the WBA interim and IBO light-heavyweight titles from 2019 to 2020.
-At regional level, he held the European light-heavyweight title from 2018 to 2019.
+Dominic Boesel (Dominic Bösel, born 24 October 1989) is a German professional boxer.
+He is a two-time IBO light-heavyweight champion.
+Boesel has held the WBA interim and European light-heavyweight titles.

 Professional career

 Boesel made his professional debut on 20 November 2010, scoring a first-round technical knockout (TKO) victory over Patrick Baumann at the Freiberger Arena in Dresden, Germany.

-After compiling a record of 26–1 (10 KO), he challenged Serhiy Demchenko on 3 March 2018 for the vacant European light-heavyweight title at Stadthalle in Weissenfels, winning the title by unanimous decision.
+After compiling a record of 26 wins and one loss, he challenged Serhiy Demchenko on 3 March 2018 for the vacant European light-heavyweight title at Stadthalle in Weissenfels, winning the title by unanimous decision.
 Two judges scored the bout 116–112 and the third scored it 118–110.

-On 16 November 2019 he challenged IBO light-heavyweight champion Sven Fornling at the Halle Messe Arena in Halle, Germany, with the vacant WBA interim title also on the line.
-Boesel won the fight via eleventh round TKO.
+On 16 November 2019, he challenged IBO light-heavyweight champion Sven Fornling at the Halle Messe Arena in Halle, Germany, with the vacant WBA interim title also on the line.
+Boesel won the fight via 11th round TKO.

+He lost both titles to Robin Krasniqi when he was knocked out in the third round of their fight at GETEC Arena in Magdeburg on 10 October 2020.

+Almost exactly a year later, on 9 October 2021, Boesel regained the IBO title in a rematch with Krasniqi at the same venue, winning by split decision.

+He faced Gilberto Ramírez in a final eliminator for a shot at the WBA title at Toyota Arena in Ontario, California, USA, on 14 May 2022.
+Boesel was knocked out in the fourth round.